go-admin-team/go-admin/README.md

 # 2. Confirm the log path
 ```

-:::tip ⚠️Note that this problem will occur if CGO is not installed in the windows environment;
+:::tip ⚠️Note that this problem will occur if CGO is not installed in the windows10+ environment;

 ```bash
 E:\go-admin>go build